Woodlands, Singapore: Post-independence

 The first HDB flats were built from 1972 in the northern part of Marsiling, and the Woodlands Bus Interchange located at Woodlands Centre Road was built in 1980.

-Prior to 1988, Woodlands was divided into Bukit Panjang SMC and Sembawang SMC, before it was merged in 1991 into Sembawang GRC due to growing development.
+Woodlands was politically divided into Bukit Panjang Single Member Constituency (SMC) and Sembawang SMC before 1988; both were merged in 1991 into Sembawang Group Representation Constituency (GRC) due to growing development.

 The development of Woodlands began in 1981.
 This comprises the building of HDB flats in the Neighbourhood 1, which was completed in 1985; well after the Marsiling Estate.
 The Neighbourhood 8 was completed in 1987, together with the Neighbourhood 3 in 1989.
 Because of the saturation of HDB flats, the numbering system added 'A', 'B' and 'C'.
 Blocks 6xx in Admiralty were completed in 1996, together with the 7xx in 1997.
 Expansion into Innova began in 1998 and was completed in 2002, which consists of block 5xx.
 Expansion into the Woodlands East began in 1999 and completed in 2004.

 The Jalan Ulu Sembawang is a rural road that cut across parts of the Woodlands New Town and the Sembawang Airbase.
 Starting from June 1992, the Jalan Ulu Sembawang is being cleared because of the extension of Woodlands New Town, Gambas Avenue, Sembawang Airbase and the Seletar Expressway.
 The village was cleared by 1996 and it was being converted into a military training ground.

 Neighbourhood layout

 There are three constituencies in the town, and nine neighbourhoods (N1 to N9) within the Woodlands vicinity made up primarily of Woodlands, Marsiling, Woodgrove and Admiralty.
 Woodlands Square serves as the town centre while adjacent neighbourhood centres also offer a variety of commercial activities.
-Integrated development plans including Kampung Admiralty (Admiralty Village) were officially launched in April 2014.
+Integrated development plans including Kampung Admiralty (Admiralty Village) were officially launched in April 2014, with the integrated development being completed in 2017.